Mount Edziza volcanic complex: Volcanism

-Hydrothermal activity
+Geothermal activity

-The MEVC is volcanically dormant but it still remains hydrothermally active.
+The MEVC is volcanically dormant but it still remains geothermally active.
 Four hot spring areas are found along the western flank of the MEVC at Mess Lake, Mess Creek, Elwyn Creek and Sezill Creek, the latter three of which have recorded water temperatures of 42.5 C, 36 C and 46 C, respectively.
 Discharge at the Sezill Creek, Elwyn Creek and Mess Lake hot springs may be linked to shallow hydrothermal systems driven by residual magmatic heat as they are adjacent to recently active eruptive centres.
 In contrast, the Mess Creek Hot Springs may be discharging from a deeply circulating hydraulic system along a major fault on the western side of Mess Creek valley.
 Estimated subsurface temperatures, as derived from geothermometers, are 177 C based on silica concentrations and 227 C based on sodium-potassium-calcium ratios.
 This makes the MEVC a potential high-temperature geothermal resource area but it does not warrant subsurface exploration due to its remote location.

 The Mess Lake Hot Springs are situated near the southeastern corner of Mess Lake.
 They lie at an elevation of 760 m and have created massive deposits of tufa that cover more than 120 ha.
 These springs had a vigorous flow of warm water in 1965, but by 1992 they were discharging water below human body temperature.
 The Mess Creek Hot Springs 7 km south of Mess Lake are on the western side of Mess Creek where they attain an elevation of 760 m.
 Along the banks of Elwyn Creek at an elevation of 1440 m are the Elwyn Hot Springs which have created thick tufa deposits.
 The Taweh Hot Springs extend 0.5 km along Sezill Creek at an elevation of 1310 m and emit thermal waters containing carbon dioxide; extensive tufa deposits occur at these springs.